 Each owner of a business has a separate account called a "capital account" showing his or her ownership in the business.
 The value of all the capital accounts of all the owners is the total owner's equity in the business.

-For example, let's say Tom begins a business and puts in $1,000 from his personal checking account and a computer valued at $1,000.
+For example, let's say a person named Tom begins a business and puts in $1,000 from his personal checking account and a laptop computer valued at $1,000.
 This $2,000 amount is called a capital contribution since Tom has contributed capital in the form of cash and property to the business.

 The next month, Tom takes a draw from the business in the amount of $500.
 So his net owner's equity is $1,500 at the end of the second month.
 If the owner takes more money out of the business than was contributed, it results in a net negative owner's equity.

 How Owner's Equity Is Shown on a Business Balance Sheet